saufth/d55psg/README.md

     - ...
 ```

 I prefer keep the components on a single folder, using the vertical slice philosofy, the <ins>app</ins> components can contain and export configuration data.
-Some configuration data is allowed on the <code>modules/app</code> folder, this folder is part of the <ins>domain</ins> layer and its used for <ins>domain</ins> and <ins>pages</ins> layers.
+Some configuration data are in the <code>modules/app</code> folder, this folder is part of the <ins>domain</ins> layer and its used for <ins>domain</ins> and <ins>pages</ins> layers.

 ### Core